Logistic Performance Management Using Data Analytics

 • Capacity: resources shortage to absorb the workload (people, equipment)

-• Transportation sourcing: you cannot find trucks to pick up packed orders
+• Transportation sourcing: You cannot find trucks to pick up packed orders

 Transportation